odaymichael/Wurfel-Engine/README.md

 Wurfelengine V1.1
 ============

-Wurfelengine is a 2.5D isometric Java game engine build with Slick (soon: libgdx).
+Wurfelengine is a 2.5D isometric Java game engine build with the support of libGDX.
 The name comes from the german word for cube (Würfel).

 Version 1.1. tries to introduce many new features and bugfixes.